blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ## Class
 Your class decides your hit dice, class features, and informs the role you'll play in your party.
-The commoner class is provided below, but is not recommended for normal games.
+The commoner class is provided below, which is intended only for level 0 characters such as those used in character creation funnels.

 ### Commoner
 You are average, bland, and unremarkable.
 You don't wield magic, and you aren't great with swords.